- Search The Registry

 Augustus Tolton was born on this date in 1854.
-He was one America's first Black priest.
+He was a Black priest.

-Father Augustus Tolton was ordained on April 24, 1886, as one of the first known and recognized black priest in the United States of America.
+Father Augustus Tolton was ordained on April 24, 1886, as one of the first known and recognized black priests in the United States of America.
 Returning to the United States, he ministered for two years as pastor of St. Joseph’s Church in Quincy, IL.
-He quickly gained a reputation as a fine preacher, so much so that many of the white-German and white-Irish Catholics began to attend Mass with the Black Catholics!
+He quickly gained a reputation as a fine preacher, so much so that many white German and white-Irish Catholics began to attend Mass with the Black Catholics!
 Tolton’s increasing popularity unleashed both hidden racism and the jealousy of both Catholic and non-Catholic ministers in the area.

-His adversaries referred to his church as “that nigger church,” and to him as "the nigger priest.”
-The extent of the persecution Tolton received, especially from the other Catholic pastor in Quincy (Father Weiss) led to his transfer from Quincy to Chicago.
-In the Windy City, Tolton ministered in a Southside church basement that was known as St. Augustine’s and later became St. Monica’s Church.
+His adversaries referred to his church as “that nigger church” and to him as "the nigger priest.”
+The extent of the persecution Tolton received, especially from the other Catholic pastor in Quincy (Father Weiss), led to his transfer from Quincy to Chicago.
+In the Windy City, Tolton ministered in a Southside church basement known as St. Augustine’s, which later became St. Monica’s Church.

 Parishioners eventually found him an apartment where his mother and sister also moved.
 Tolton, who had been given jurisdiction of all Blacks in Chicago, had become the first Black pastor in that city.
 Although the formal church building was never totally completed, the parish continued to gather at the small chapel on 36th and Dearborn Streets for Mass and other assemblies.
 St. Monica’s became Chicago’s center of Black Catholic life for more than 30 years.
 Tolton continued to be well known there and nationally, speaking at numerous gatherings and lectures, including the First Catholic Colored Congress in Washington, D.C., in 1889.